 The Anti-Bullying Policy was created in consultation with a selection of children from across the year groups.
 Each group of children came up with a definition of what bullying is and we then started to put steps together for to help to deal with the problem.
 After being edited and redrafted, the policy was then submitted to our Governors in order to be approved.

-Parents/carers can contact school and speak to the class teacher, Mrs Lloyd, Miss Brayley or Mr Kinsella if they have a concern over bullying
+If the problem is not resolved, parents/carers can contact school and speak to the Mrs Lloyd, Miss Brayley or Mr Kinsella if they still have a concern over bullying

 Parents can also contact our School Governor, Mr Len Smith (see Governors' page) if they feel that they would like further support or information.